mjoycemilburn/governors/docs/index.md

 ![website example](screens/screen2.png)

 Back on the Governor summary panel, the update and delete buttons provide tools to manage reords for individual governors.
+Following repeated changes to the Governng Body, it may be felt that the order of the records displayed in the table is not best suited to display on the website.
+In this case, "drag and drop" can be used to change the order visually.
+Once the "Reorder" button is clicked, the new ordering will be applied permanently to the data-store.

 Every Governing Body must have a clerk so a dummy record is created automatically when a new school is registered and is immediately available for amendment.